ligato/docs/docs/user-guide/get-vpp-agent.md

 This section explains how to prepare and run an environment supporting the VPP Agent and VPP in a single container.

 !!!
 Note
-    The term `VPP Agent` is used when discussing the Ligato VPP Agent.
-The term `VPP` is used to describe the VPP dataplane.
+    `VPP Agent` is used when discussing the Ligato VPP Agent. `VPP` is used to describe the VPP dataplane.

 ---